-ORDERED that Respondents shall pay to the Commissioner, by cashier's or certified check made payable to the "Commissioner of Financial Regulation," the amount of \$4,000 within fifteen (15) days from the date of this Final Order; and it is further
+ORDERED that Respondents shall pay to the Commissioner, by cashier's or certified check made payable to the "Commissioner of Financial Regulation," the amount of \$5,000 within fifteen (15) days from the date of this Final Order; and it is further

-ORDERED that, pursuant to CL § 14-1907(b), all loan modification agreements which Respondents entered into with Maryland consumers described herein, are void and unenforceable as contrary to the public policy of the State of Maryland; and it is further
+ORDERED that, pursuant to CL § 14-1907(b), all foreclosure consulting or loan modification agreements which Respondents entered into with any Maryland Consumers are void and unenforceable as contrary to the public policy of the State of Maryland; and it is further

-ORDERED that, as Respondents' activities constituted willful noncompliance with the MCSBA, pursuant to CL § 14-1912(a) Respondents shall pay a monetary award in an amount equal to three times the amount collected from these consumers; and thus Respondents shall pay a monetary award of \$7,500 (consisting of the \$2,500 up-front fee collected multiplied by three; and it is further
+ORDERED that, as Respondents' activities constituted willful noncompliance with the MCSBA, pursuant to CL § 14-1912(a) Respondents shall pay a monetary award in an amount equal to three times the amount collected from these consumers; and thus Respondents shall pay a monetary award of \$8,100 to Consumer A; and it is further

-ORDERED that Respondents shall pay the required monetary award to those consumers described herein within 30 days of the date of this Final Order.
-Respondents shall make payment by mailing to each consumer a check in the amount specified above via U.S. First Class Mail at the most recent address of that consumer known to the Respondents.
+ORDERED that Respondents shall pay the required monetary award to Maryland Consumers including Consumer A within 30 days of the date of this Final Order.
+Respondents shall make payment by mailing to Maryland consumers a check in the amount specified above via U.S. First Class Mail at the most recent address of the Maryland Consumers known to the Respondents.
 If the mailing of a payment is returned as undeliverable by the U.S. Postal Service, Respondents shall promptly notify the Commissioner in writing for further instruction as to the means of the making of said payment.
-Upon the making of the required payments, the Respondents shall furnish evidence of having made the payments to the Commissioner within sixty (60) days of this Final Order being signed, which evidence shall consist of a copy of the front and back of the cancelled check for each payment; and it is further k  Kaufman
+Upon the making of the required payment, the Respondents shall furnish evidence of having made the payments to the Commissioner within sixty (60) days of this Final Order being signed, which evidence shall consist of a copy of the front and back of the cancelled check for the payment; and it is further